-Today Millfield, along with the Prep School, has some 1700 students and over 600 employees, but the school’s philosophy remains the same.
-Millfield still aims to help every individual child to achieve their full potential.
+Today Millfield, along with Millfield Prep, has some 1700 students and 1000+ employees, but the school’s philosophy remains the same.
+Millfield still aims to help every individual child to achieve their full potential and discover their brilliance.

 A brief history of the early days of Millfield House